snap-stanford/snap-python/doc/source/reference/basic.rst

            TInt(val)

-   Returns a new TInt initialized with the value specified by optional parameter val.
+   Returns a new TInt initialized with the value specified by optional parameter *val*.
 If no value is given, the TInt object is initialized with the default value 0.
    In Snap.py, TInt is automatically converted to Python type :class:`int`.

    Below is a list of public functions supported by the TInt class: